stancl/tenancy-docs/source/docs/v3/event-system.blade.md

 })
 ```

 Next, decide if you want to queue the pipeline.
-By default, pipelines are synchronous (= not queued) by default.
+By default, pipelines are synchronous (= not queued).

 If you **do** want pipelines to be queued by default, you can do that by setting a static property:
 `\Stancl\JobPipeline\JobPipeline::$shouldBeQueuedByDefault = true;`